Hepatitis B is a disease of the liver caused by the Hepatitis B virus.

 What are the risks of Hepatitis B?

-About 90 per cent of adults infected with Hepatitis B recover (get rid of the virus) within six months.
-However about 90 per cent of infected babies and 10 per cent of infected adults will develop chronic infection for life.
+About 90 per cent of adults infected with Hepatitis B recover within six months.
+However, about 90 per cent of infected babies and 10 per cent of infected adults will develop chronic infection for life.
 Chronic Hepatitis B can cause cirrhosis of the liver, liver cancer, liver failure and death.
-A person with chronic Hepatitis B also has higher risk of being infected with another viral Hepatitis.
+A person with chronic Hepatitis B also has a higher risk of being infected with another viral hepatitis.

 How can I prevent getting Hepatitis B?

 The best way to not get Hepatitis B is to get immunized.
 The Hepatitis B vaccine is safe.
 It is much safer to get the vaccine than to get the disease.
-When you get immunized you help to protect others as well.
+When you get immunized, you help protect others as well.

 Who should get the Hepatitis B vaccine?